 Those at highest risk of developing macular degeneration are Caucasians and current or former smokers.
-If there is a history of macular degeneration in your family, you are at higher risk as well.
+However, if there is a history of macular degeneration in your family, you are at higher risk as well.

-Living a healthy lifestyle as you grow older is a good idea in general, but can specifically help to prevent you from developing macular degeneration.
+Living a healthy lifestyle as you grow older is a good idea in general; also, it can specifically help to prevent you from developing macular degeneration.
 Especially important are keeping your blood pressure and cholesterol levels in check.

 Does Medicare Cover Age-Related Macular Degeneration

 Yes, Medicare covers most treatments for those diagnosed with age-related macular degeneration.
-Beneficiaries may be covered for certain preventive and diagnostic exams to treat eye conditions under Part B.
+Although, coverage is available for certain preventive and diagnostic exams to treating eye conditions under Part B.

-Also, those diagnosed with age-related macular degeneration fall under the category of needing medically necessary treatments.
-Those medically necessary treatments are covered under Medicare Part A and Part B.
+Also, those with a macular degeneration due to age fall under the category of needing medically necessary treatments.
+Those medically necessary treatments are available under Part A and Part B.

-Part A will cover macular degeneration if the condition causes you to be hospitalized.
-Part B covers certain treatments that are recommended by your physician.
+Part A will cover macular degeneration if the condition causes hospitalization.
+However, Part B covers certain treatments the physician recommends.

-It’s crucial for beneficiaries diagnosed with diabetes, have a family history of glaucoma, or those who have suffered an eye disease or injury to be aware of and utilize these benefits.
+It’s crucial for beneficiaries with diabetes, a family history of glaucoma, as well as those with an eye disease or injury to utilize these benefits.

 Treatments for Age-Related Macular Degeneration Covered by Medicare